assemble + test SFP breakout board

 Following the design of #3313, let's assemble and test the first board to verify the design.

-#2 Updated by roh about 1 year ago
+#2 Updated by roh over 2 years ago

 - File 180905_193427.png 180905_193427.png added